Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Can I eat at a restaurant, cafe or pub?

-New South Wales: yes, as long as venues observe the 4 sq metre per person rule up to a cap of 300 for each separate area at any time.
+New South Wales: From Friday 14 February, venues are able to revert back to observing the 2 sq metre per person rule, up to a cap of 300 for each separate area at any time.
 All diners must provide name and contact details, including a phone number or email address, for contact tracing.
 Food courts have reopened.
 Nightclubs remain closed.

-Victoria: there are specific directions for differently sized indoor venues.
-Venues are capped subject to a density rule of one person per 2 sq metres, with no other cap.
-There are no longer any group booking limitations.

 Tasmania: up to 250 are allowed in an undivided space as long as there is no more than one person every 2 sq metres.
 Up to 1,000 people are allowed in an undivided outdoor space, density requirements permitting.